Reduce unconscious bias with mindfulness

 – When you begin to feel stressed or agitated, practice a simple meditation technique that focuses on your breathing.
 Slowly breathe in and out for a minute, concentrating on how you’re sitting, your rate of breathing and your senses in general.
 This will allow you to ground yourself and slow down your mind.

-Mindfulness is a great choice for workplaces wanting to reduce the levels of unconscious bias within their team.
-It can act as a useful component within your strategy to combat workplace inequality and discrimination.
-Mindfulness goes hand in hand with unconscious bias training as it will encourage your teams to pause and reflect on their thoughts, after they learn exactly why this is critical for building an inclusive culture.
+Mindfulness is a great component in your wider mission seeking to eradicate unconscious bias in your organisation.
+It goes hand in hand with unconscious bias training as it will encourage your teams to pause and reflect on their thoughts, after they learn exactly why this is critical for building an inclusive culture.
+It also promotes positive wellbeing practices at work as more of us see the need for our employers to vouch for our mental and physical health.